21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

 Another fun and cozy way to get comfortable while reading.
 A special pillow that your new beginner can take anywhere in the house to rest their head and dig into a good book.
 Kids always love soft pillows that they can take anywhere - like Grandma's house, or overnight at a friend's.

-19. Flashlight or headlamp-type flashlight
+19. Flashlight or headlamp-type flashlight - Gifts for readers from Amazon!

 While the lamp or main light listed above is an excellent idea, why not consider a flashlight or headlamp?
 How cool to dig down into your tent or covers and be able to read with your little mini-light.
 Flashlight-type gifts for book nerds & the book-averse will make any kid a happy kid.
 There are also tiny lamps that clip onto a book for nighttime reading.
 The sky is the limit with choices for flashlights!